quintel/etmodel/app/views/pages/_whats_new_content.en.md

 -> ![](/assets/pages/whats_new/electricity_mix_p2g_en.png) <-

 ## First Asian country is now available: Singapore
-A few weeks ago Singapore has been added to the ETM.
+A few weeks ago Singapore has been added to the ETM as first city-state and first Asian country.
 This also means it is now easier to add countries outside of the EU to the ETM.
-Select Singapore in the menu on the landing page to start a scenario.
+Select Singapore as a region when starting a new scenario to start exploring its energy system!

 ___

 # October 2022